-First we note that Theorem 4-i implies Σ_z will be asymptotically stable.
-Finally Theorem 4-ii clearly satisfies (59).
+First we note that Theorem 4-i implies $\Sigma_z$ will be asymptotically stable.
+Finally Theorem 4-ii clearly satisfies (50).

-5 Main Results
+4 Main Results

-5.1 Connection Between Passive and Positive Real
+4.1 Connection Between Passive and Positive Real

-This first part of this section focuses on the relationships between classes of passive and positive real systems.
+This section covers the important relationships presented in this paper.
+This first part focuses on the relationships between the various definitions of passive and positive real.
 The following lemma covers the connection between passive and positive real for continuous time LTI systems.
-Recall that positive realness is defined for square transfer functions that are assumed to have zero initial conditions so the connection is shown for zero initial conditions.
+Recall that positive real is defined for square transfer functions that are assumed to have zero initial conditions so the connection will be shown for zero initial conditions.
 The next result is the connection between strongly positive real and strictly input passive for asymptotically stable systems.
-The relationship between strictly passive and strictly positive real is not covered but the reader is directed to Haddad and Chellaboina (2008) or Khalil (2002) for these details.
-The remainder of this subsection covers these connections for the discrete time case.
+The relationship between strictly passive and strictly positive real will not be covered but the reader is directed to Haddad and Chellaboina (2008) or Khalil (2002) for more details.
+The remainder of this subsection cover these connections for the discrete time case.

 Lemma 10 Let H(s) be an $m \times m$ matrix of real, proper, and rational transfer functions of a complex variable s.
-Let Σ be a minimal realization of H(s).
+Let $\Sigma$ be a minimal realization of H(s).
 Denote h(t) as the $m \times m$ impulse response matrix of H(s) from which the output y(t) can be computed by,